agda/agda/doc/user-manual/language/safe-agda.lagda.rst

 * :option:`--rewriting`; turns any equation into one that holds definitionally.
 It can at the very least break convergence.

-* :option:`--cubical` together with :option:`--with-K`; the univalence
+* :option:`--cubical-compatible` together with :option:`--with-K`;
-  axiom is provable using cubical constructions, which falsifies the K axiom.
+  the univalence axiom is provable using cubical constructions, which falsifies the K axiom.

+* :option:`--without-K` together with :option:`--flat-split`

 * The ``primEraseEquality`` primitive together with :option:`--without-K`; using ``primEraseEquality``, one can derive